O-I Glass (NYSE:OI) Updates Q3 2021 Earnings Guidance

 O-I Glass (NYSE:OI) updated its third quarter 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.520-$ for the period, compared to the Thomson Reuters consensus estimate of $0.490.
+The company provided EPS guidance of $0.520-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $0.490.
 The company issued revenue guidance of -.O-I Glass also updated its FY 2021 guidance to $1.700-$1.750 EPS.

-A number of research analysts have weighed in on the stock.
-Truist Securities started coverage on shares of O-I Glass in a report on Tuesday, September 14th.
-They issued a buy rating and a $20.00 price objective for the company.
-Seaport Res Ptn upgraded shares of O-I Glass from a neutral rating to a buy rating in a report on Thursday, August 5th.
-Seaport Global Securities raised shares of O-I Glass from a neutral rating to a buy rating and set a $20.00 price target on the stock in a research note on Thursday, August 5th.
-Truist initiated coverage on shares of O-I Glass in a research note on Monday, September 13th.
-They set a positive rating and a $20.00 target price on the stock.
-Finally, TheStreet raised shares of O-I Glass from a c rating to a b rating in a research note on Tuesday, August 3rd.
-Two equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and five have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of Hold and a consensus target price of $16.63.
+A number of research firms have recently issued reports on OI.
+Truist Securities began coverage on shares of O-I Glass in a report on Tuesday, September 14th.
+They set a buy rating and a $20.00 price target on the stock.
+Loop Capital initiated coverage on O-I Glass in a report on Tuesday, October 5th.
+They issued a hold rating and a $16.00 target price for the company.
+Seaport Global Securities upgraded O-I Glass from a neutral rating to a buy rating and set a $20.00 price target on the stock in a report on Thursday, August 5th.
+Truist initiated coverage on O-I Glass in a research report on Monday, September 13th.
+They set a positive rating and a $20.00 price target on the stock.
+Finally, Seaport Res Ptn upgraded O-I Glass from a neutral rating to a buy rating in a research report on Thursday, August 5th.
+Two research analysts have rated the stock with a sell rating, four have issued a hold rating and five have given a buy rating to the company.
+Based on data from MarketBeat, the stock presently has an average rating of Hold and a consensus price target of $16.63.

 O-I Glass, Inc engages in manufacturing of glass products.
 It offers products to the food and beverage sectors.
 The firm operates through the following geographical segments: Americas, Europe, and Asia Pacific.
 The company was founded in 1929 and is headquartered in Perrysburg, OH.